ChinonsoChima/A03/README.md

     3. Once that's done, click the "Commit changes" button and your changes will be saved<br>

 V. Committing Changes on Webstorm<br>
-    1. In Webstorm, once you've finished making changes, go to VCS>Commit (or press Ctrl + K)<br>
+    1. In Webstorm, once you've finished making changes, go to VCS>Git>Commit File<br>
-    2. Click the box next to where it says "Unversioned Files"
+    2. Another window should pop up.
+Click the box next to the name of the file you want to commit changes to<br>
+    3. Add a description about what changes were made to the file<br>
+    4. Click "Commit" and you're good to go<br>